mnoferestibrocku/dataset-repo/README.md

 Welcome to our artifact GitHub repository!

-# Kernel-level events
+# Kernel-level Events
 We present an artifact that comprises kernel-level events collected through the utilization of well-known open-source tools, Elasticsearch and Kibana, renowned for their robust log management and analysis capabilities.

-# Two workloads
+# Two Workloads
 We defined reports thoughtfully organized into two distinct types of workloads: light and heavy.
 These workloads are executed at varying periods to provide you with a comprehensive range of scenarios.

 # Four Types of Noise